McArthurGlen Designer Outlet Vancouver Airport: Layout

-The parking lot is single-leveled and spans from Templeton Street down to the west end of the outlet, providing 2,000 parking spaces.
+The parking lot is single-levelled and spans from Templeton Street down to the west end of the outlet, providing 2,000 parking spaces.

 Transportation

 The outlet mall is served by the Templeton station on the airport branch of the Canada Line.
-Visitors can travel for free, both ways, between Vancouver Airport and the Mall by selecting a “Sea Island Only” ticket at the train stations.
+Visitors can travel for free, both ways, between Vancouver Airport and the Mall by selecting a "Sea Island Only" ticket at the train stations.